How Big Is 25 Cubic Yards? See The Shocking Size That Could Save Your Next Project

 Site preparation Lay down a sturdy, level 2‑in‑thick plywood sheet or a compacted gravel pad where the truck will park.
 Prevents the truck from sinking into soft soil and protects the finished surface from accidental gouges.

 Timing Schedule the pour for the coolest part of the day (early morning or late afternoon) and check the forecast for rain.
-Also, Concrete sets faster in hot weather; rain can wash away the finish and create weak spots.
+Concrete sets faster in hot weather; rain can wash away the finish and create weak spots.

 Communication Give the supplier a clear “call‑when‑arriving” window and confirm the exact amount you’re ordering (including the buffer).
 Reduces the chance of a short‑load or an over‑pour that forces you to waste material.